Fall 2020 Convergence of Writers

 Close Third Person POV—The key to evoking moment by moment shared visceral experience and finding meaning through character

 In this workshop, attendees will be introduced to the often-forgotten art of close third person point of view.
 Following this, they will engage in a guided writing exercise with attention to exploring through the POV and evoking shared visceral experience.
 This will lead to a process of discovery and openness to wonder.
+Bring a notebook or journal to class so you can participate in the guided writing exercise.
+PLEASE NOTE: whatever you write will not be shared with attendees, though it might serve as inspiration for an ongoing or new Work-in-Progress.

 Presented by Darlin' Neal